Chimmie Fadden Out West

 Chimmie Fadden Out West is a 1915 American silent Western comedy film directed by Cecil B. DeMille.
 It was made as a sequel to Chimmie Fadden.

-Once lost, a print is now held in the George Eastman House Motion Picture Collection.
+Location shooting took place in Death Valley, California.

 Plot

 Chimmie is sent out west as part of a scam by a railroad company.
 He is to pretend to find gold, then retreat as the company takes advantage.
 Things do not go as planned.